somerandompiggo/opengl-tutorial/tutorial.md

     glfwWindowHint(GLFW_CONTEXT_VERSION_MINOR, 3); // We want OpenGL version 3.3.
 3.X is defined here
     glfwWindowHint(GLFW_OPENGL_PROFILE, GLFW_OPENGL_CORE_PROFILE); // Use the core profile, we don't need the legacy functions from compatability.

-    window = glfwCreateWindow(1280, 720, "Window", NULL, NULL); // Create a window.
+    GLFWwindow* window = glfwCreateWindow(1280, 720, "Window", NULL, NULL); // Create a window.
 Window width of 1280 pixels, window height of 720 pixels, window title.
 You can ignore the last 2 arguments, refer to the GLFW docs if you need them if (window == NULL) { // If the function returned NULL, it wasn't successful.
 Throw an error and quit printf("Failed to create GLFW window\n");
         glfwTerminate();